 Once the area is completely smooth, let it dry overnight before applying another coat of compound or paint.

-TIP: Remember to never do more than two passes before allowing the compound to dry.
-But also do not sand more because you can remove the joint taping.
+TIP: Never do more than two passes before allowing the compound to dry – you might accidentally remove the joint taping.